OpenCVBlueprints/OpenCVBlueprints/installation_tutorials/installation_mac.md

    vtk: Include VTK support.
 ```

 A few variants from this list are relevant to OpenCV Blueprints.
 Some chapters use the Python bindings (your choice of Python 2.7 or 3.4).
-Also, some chapters use functionality that is greatly accelerated by OpenCV's TBB optimizations.
+Also, the extra `contrib` (contributed, third-party) modules are essential to some chapters.
+For example, these modules include functionality for face recognition.
+Moreover, some chapters use functionality that is greatly accelerated by OpenCV's TBB optimizations.
 (Intel Thread Building Blocks, or TBB, is a library for CPU multiprocessing.)
-Notably, these TBB optimizations are beneficial to LBP cascade classification.
-We will also enable optimizations that use Eigen (for CPU vector processing) and OpenCL (for GPU multiprocessing).
+Notably, the TBB optimizations are beneficial to LBP cascade classification, which we use to detect faces and other classes of objects.
+Finally, we will enable optimizations that use Eigen (for CPU vector processing) and OpenCL (for GPU multiprocessing).

-To install OpenCV with optimizations and Python 2.7 bindings, run the following command:
+To install OpenCV with optimizations, extra modules, and Python 2.7 bindings, run the following command:

-    $ sudo port install opencv +python27 +eigen +tbb +opencl
+    $ sudo port install opencv +python27 +contrib +eigen +tbb +opencl

-Alternatively, to install OpenCV with optimizations and Python 3.4 bindings, run the following command:
+Alternatively, to install OpenCV with optimizations, extra modules, and Python 3.4 bindings, run the following command:

-    $ sudo port install opencv +python34 +eigen +tbb +opencl
+    $ sudo port install opencv +python34 +contrib +eigen +tbb +opencl

 Dependencies, including Python, will also be installed.